,

 Full Governing Body meetings take place on a termly basis and are attended by all Governors.
 A subset of Governors also attends either the Resources or Curriculum meetings on a termly basis.
 Governors also regularly come into school to monitor progress and attend events.

-members of bhjs governing body
+members of baddow Hall Junior School governing body

 Richard McIntosh - Ex-Officio Governor (Headteacher)

-Mr McIntosh has taught in a variety of schools in Essex and has been a senior leader for the past 14 years in the roles of Assistant Headteacher, Deputy Headteacher, Head of School and, since January 2021, Headteacher at Baddow Hall Juniors.
+Mr McIntosh has taught in a variety of schools in Essex and has been a senior leader for the past 17 years in the roles of Assistant Headteacher, Deputy Headteacher, Head of School and, since January 2021, Headteacher at Baddow Hall Juniors.
 He has previously served as a parent governor and through this and his work posts, has experience and understanding of the role of an effective governing body in the success of a school.
 Mr McIntosh is married with two children and enjoys spending time with family and travelling at home and abroad.

 Rebecca Mead - Co-opted Governor and Chair of Governing Body

-Caroline Moore - Parent Governor
+Caroline Churchouse - Parent Governor

 Longina Potter - Staff Governor